Skip to main content

 If You Are Thinking About Buying a Tokyo Property

-The data suggests that waiting for a major price drop in central Tokyo is unlikely to pay off in the near term.
+The data suggests that waiting for a major price drop in central Tokyo is unlikely to pay off soon.
 Prices have risen consistently for nearly six years, and the factors supporting them, such as limited supply, foreign demand, and low interest rates, remain in place.
 That said, the market is becoming more selective.
 Properties in strong locations near train stations continue to sell quickly, while units with drawbacks like poor building management or inconvenient access are taking longer to move.

 If You Are Thinking About Selling a Tokyo Property